What is Familial Hypercholesterolemia (FH)?

 Groundbreaking Study: FH Optimal Care in the US

-The FH Foundation’s FOCUS study shows that there is a significant barrier to access for innovative new PCSK9 inhibitor treatments.
-After comparing insurance claims data, the FH Foundation found that 63.3% of FH patients were denied approval for PCSK9 inhibitor treatment by their insurance carrier.
+the Family Heart Foundation’s FOCUS study shows that there is a significant barrier to access for innovative new PCSK9 inhibitor treatments.
+After comparing insurance claims data, the Family Heart Foundation found that 63.3% of FH patients were denied approval for PCSK9 inhibitor treatment by their insurance carrier.
 Click below to learn more!

 Upcoming webinar: Insurance 101 June 29 @7pm EST